Biomass is an excellent fuel choice because:

 Modern wood boilers have been designed to have very low emissions.
 All of the boilers that we install have been officially tested by independent labs under a variety of conditions.

-Regulations in each state require that their normal emissions are below specific particulate matter (PM) targets—and these significantly below levels that woodstoves and pellet stoves currently are allowed to meet.
-In fact, the pellet boilers we install have PM outputs that are much closer to oil boilers than they are to woodstoves.
+Regulations in each state require that their normal emissions are below specific particulate matter (PM) targets—and these are significantly below levels that woodstoves and pellet stoves currently are allowed to meet.
+In fact, the pellet boilers we install have PM outputs that are much closer to oil boilers.
+Woodstoves have emissions that are 200 times worse than modern pellet and dry wood chip boilers

 A well-managed forest is one which is thinned selectively which enhances the vigor of the best and most healthy trees, increasing the net carbon sequestration of that forest.
 A good thinning leaves 60% of the trees with room to grow.
 The 40% that is taken consists of lumber grade, veneer grade, and low-grade wood—which is what is used for biomass fuel.